Military-Affiliated Student Leadership Program

 We also strongly suggest preparing resume, application responses and essay before starting the application - details are listed below.

-The new Military-Affiliated Student Leadership Program is a competitive, cohort-based program designed to build and improve skills among military-affiliated students who take on leadership roles that further strengthen the KU military-affiliated community.
+The Military-Affiliated Student Leadership Program is a program designed to build and improve skills among military-affiliated students who take on leadership roles that further strengthen the KU military-affiliated community.

 Military-affiliated students bring a unique level of leadership and diversity to the university and have the potential to become great leaders on campus, in their communities and in their future companies.